Overview

 Development of learning agendas

-SIEL is developing learning agendas that outline critical evidence gaps in four strategic areas to spark rigorous impact evaluations of FCDO interventions through a centralized process.
+SIEL has developed learning agendas that outline critical evidence gaps in SIEL's four strategic areas to spark robust impact evaluations of FCDO interventions through a centralized process.
 The agendas provide a brief overview of existing related evidence from impact evaluations and a summary of critical evidence gaps.
 This is intended to guide future evaluation of FCDO interventions and to target research to understudied areas with high potential to inform FCDO’s work moving forward.

 Funding for evaluation and support

 SIEL will provide funding for a range of evaluations of FCDO programs and policies.
-FCDO staff will be invited to apply for SIEL-funded research through a centralized process.
-Proposals will be solicited through an Expression of Interest process for various research types:
+FCDO staff are invited to apply for SIEL-funded research through a process coordinated by FCDO’s Evaluation Unit.
+Proposals are solicited through an Expression of Interest process for four research types:

-- Full evaluations (Randomized Controlled Trials and other rigorous methods): Randomized Controlled Trials (RCTs) are the most robust method to determine the causal impact of interventions with high confidence.
+- Full evaluations (Randomized Controlled Trials and other quasi-experimental methods): Randomized Controlled Trials (RCTs) are a robust method to determine the causal impact of interventions with high confidence.
 RCTs randomly assign participants to either receive the intervention or serve as a comparison group.

 - Long-term follow-ups: Impact isn’t always immediate.
 Sometimes, the true effects of a program only emerge over time.
 SIEL funds follow-up studies to assess the sustainability of program impacts years after the intervention.
 This long-term perspective is crucial for understanding not just if, but how and why an intervention or policy works in the long run.